mesosphere/dcos-commons/frameworks/hdfs/docs/limitations.md

 ## Zones

+DC/OS Zones allow the service to implement rack-awareness.
 When the service is deployed with some zone configuration (or lack thereof), it cannot be upgraded/downgraded to another zone configuration.